izz-hadri/Question-Generator-using-Django/README.md

 Additional info:

-a.First time execution might take several minutes to generate a question due to downloading process. b.If you want to open Database, go to this link and insert superuser data to login: http://127.0.0.1:8000/admin
+a.
+First time execution might take several minutes to generate a question due to downloading process.